 The only negatives are the traffic, the crowds and the waiting in line.
-But, we can console ourselves with the fact that the trade-offs are certainly worth it…being together with those we love.
+But, we can console ourselves with the fact that the trade-offs are undoubtedly worth it…being together with those we love.

-It doesn’t hurt to know that the backed-up traffic and crowds won’t be a permanent challenge for us when in 50 days we’ll be in a relatively quiet and somewhat remote area in Costa Rica with wonderful memories to sustain us.
+It doesn’t hurt to know that the backed-up traffic and crowds won’t be a permanent challenge for us when in 50 days, we’ll be in a relatively quiet and somewhat remote area in Costa Rica with beautiful memories to sustain us.

 The journey continues…